mskuta/rirccfilter/README.md

 Example
 -------

-Block all requests from Germany to port 8080:
+Block TCP and UDP requests from Germany to port 8080 in a Linux kernel firewall:
 ```shell
 # the ipset package has to be installed
 sudo ipset create ban-DE hash:net